Articles , Glossary

 Promotional video

-In one of our recent posts, we have given insights on the benefits of short promotional videos for the presentation of products and services.
+In one of our recent posts, we shared insights into the benefits of short promotional videos for product and service presentations.
 The big advantage of this technique is the high speed of perception, emotional feedback, and big informative potential of the video in comparison with copy.
-On the other hand, creating the video can be more time-consuming and require the bigger budget, so the efficiency of this element should be analyzed from a business perspective to see if it’s really profitable for every particular case.
+On the other hand, creating the video can be more time-consuming and require a bigger budget, so the efficiency of this element should be analyzed from a business perspective to see if it’s really profitable for every particular case.

 High loading speed

 None of the mentioned strategies will work properly if the technical side of the interaction is neglected.
 Whatever stylish, sophisticated, and informative is the landing page, it won’t make users put up with waiting while it’s loading.
 The matter here is really in short seconds, without any exaggeration.
-So, optimization of the images, the thoughtful technical realization of motion effects, quickly loading video and fast transitions if they are applied – all of these and similar factors can have a crucial effect on conversion rates.
-Respect the users’ time otherwise they won’t be quick to trust you.
+So, optimization of the images, the thoughtful technical realization of motion effects, quickly loading video, and fast transitions, if they are applied – all of these and similar factors can have a crucial impact on conversion rates.
+Respect the users’ time, otherwise they won’t be quick to trust you.

 Landing page vs Home page

-Should all the traffic from outer sources be directed to a home page or landing pages?
-We have already shared our ideas with the set of strategies for home page design.
+Should all traffic from external sources be directed to a home page or to landing pages?
+We have already shared our ideas with the set of strategies for the home page design.
 The answer considerably depends on the nature and complexity of the website.
-The issue to consider is the user attention and its concentration on definite areas of the websites in terms of solving a particular problem or satisfying particular needs.
+The issue to consider is the user’s attention and its concentration on specific areas of the website to solve a particular problem or satisfy particular needs.

-For simple one-page websites, this question is not actual: indeed, they represent only a home page that satisfies one or multiple functions and there is no other place where the traffic could be directed from the outer sources.
-The same happens if the website is not complex, the homepage is not overloaded with diverse links and navigation elements, so conversion can be reached right from the home page while other pages play secondary roles.
-In this case directing all the traffic to the most informative part of the site, which also enables a user to accomplish necessary action and get what they need, is a good idea.
+For simple one-page websites, this question is not relevant: indeed, they represent only a home page that satisfies one or multiple functions, and there is no other place where the traffic could be directed from external sources.
+The same happens if the website is not complex, the homepage is not overloaded with diverse links and navigation elements, so conversion can be reached right from the home page, while other pages play secondary roles.
+In this case, directing all the traffic to the most informative part of the site, which also enables a user to accomplish necessary actions and get what they need, is a good idea.

 big-city-guide-web-ui-design